Instituto Tecnológico de Buenos Aires

 The Buenos Aires Institute of Technology (Instituto Tecnológico de Buenos Aires, ITBA) is a private university in Buenos Aires, Argentina.
-Its focus is primarily on Engineering, Information Technology and Business studies.

-ITBA maintains cooperation agreements with over 50 universities in 20 countries.
+Founded in 1959 by a group of Argentine Navy officers, it focuses primarily on engineering, information technology, and business studies.

 History

-ITBA was created on November 20, 1959, by a group of Navy officers and professionals, with the purpose of advancing the teaching of engineering in Argentina.
-Its first rector was Viceadmiral Carlos Garzoni, followed by Leandro Maloberti, who served briefly as the Navy's Chief of Naval Operations in 1962.
+ITBA was created on 20 November 1959, by a group of Navy officers and professionals, with the purpose of advancing the teaching of engineering in Argentina.
+It received recognition as a private university by national Decree 12742, dated 22 October 1960.
+Its first rector was Vice Admiral Carlos Garzoni, followed by Leandro Maloberti, who served briefly as the Navy's Chief of Naval Operations in 1962.

 The main building is located in the neighborhood of Puerto Madero, on the grounds of the old Argentine Navy Hospital.
-The new campus is located in the Parque Patricios neighbourhood.
+The new campus is located in the Parque Patricios neighborhood, in the city's technology district.

+Academics

+ITBA's academic offerings center on engineering, including industrial, mechanical, computer, and chemical engineering, together with management and related disciplines.

 Ranking

-According to the QS World University Rankings, ITBA is ranked #951-1000 best university globally.
+According to the QS World University Rankings, ITBA is ranked #1201-1400 best university globally.

-Rigorous admissions

-ITBA is renowned for its highly challenging entrance exams, which are designed to identify the most qualified and motivated students.